8 countries. 27 cities. 29 Towns. 22 Villages. 12 Islands. One incredible journey. Here is what backpacking through Southeast Asia taught me.

 Living out of a backpack for 8 months completely changed my perception of “image” and what I view as pretty or important.

 In Asia, I wore the same clothes over and over and for god’s sake, I wore hiking pants and Tevas.
 No disrespect to people that rock those all the time, but those three words wouldn’t fall out of my mouth from 1988-2016.
 However, come 2017, my thoughts changed to “Why the hell have I not been wearing these since day one of life?!”

 My hair.
 Ha, my hair!
 I always had to have it curled or straightened and teased a bit to give it some volume.
 In Asia, I couldn’t carry hair products with me so styling my hair any way besides “air drying” was out of the question.
 I rocked the natural look like you wouldn’t believe, and IT.
 FELT.
 GOOD.

 After a few weeks backpacking, I surrendered to myself and it was beautiful.
-I wasn’t worried what I looked like or cared what I was wearing like I did back home.
+I wasn’t worried about what I looked like or cared what I was wearing as I did back home.
 When all your options are packed away in a 65-liter pack, you realize what you really care about.

 My image insecurities didn’t seem important while I was backpacking.
 Not having a plethora of options (shoes, clothes, etc.) had a serious positive impact on my life.

 It was incredibly freeing and it showed me my true self – no make-up or hair products needed.

 Things Are Out Of Your Control, And That’s Okay